Michaelgathara/GPT/README.md

 A PyTorch implementation of a GPT-style transformer language model trained from scratch, featuring modern training optimizations and both custom BPE tokenization and inference capabilities.

-This model/repo is initially developed from [michaelgathara/gpt_f](https://michaelgathara.com/git/gpt_f).
-This repo hosts a cleaner version that is ready to go.
+This repo hosts a cleaner version that outputs coherent text of our initial attempts from [michaelgathara/gpt_f](https://michaelgathara.com/git/gpt_f).
 GPT_F holds various different models and experiments.

 ## Features